LOCATION ATKINS WV+IN KY MD NY PA TN VA

 ATKINS SERIES

 The Atkins series consists of very deep, poorly drained soils formed in acid alluvium washed from upland soils that formed in shale and sandstone.
-Permeability is slow to moderate.
+Saturated hydraulic conductivity is moderately low to low.
 Slope ranges from 0 to 3 percent.
-Mean annual precipitation is about 46 inches and the mean annual air temperature is about 54 degrees F.
+Mean annual precipitation is about 1150 millimeters and the mean annual air temperature is about 10.5 degrees C.

 TAXONOMIC CLASS: Fine-loamy, mixed, active, acid, mesic Fluvaquentic Endoaquepts